40 AWS Interview Questions and Answers for 2023

 Answer: Amazon CloudWatch offers useful metrics to track the performance of your application systems.
 Several AWS services provide free metrics for resources like Amazon EC2 instances, Amazon EBS volumes, Amazon RDS DB instances, etc.

-Answer: Amazon Kinesis Firehose is the AWS product that helps you to reliability load streaming data into data lakes, data stores, and analytics services in real-time.
+Answer: Amazon Kinesis Firehose is the AWS product that helps you to reliably load streaming data into data lakes, data stores, and analytics services in real time.
 You can use Amazon Kinesis Firehose to deliver streaming data to Amazon S3, Amazon Redshift, and Amazon Elasticsearch Service.

 Amazon Kinesis Firehose can deliver streaming data to generic HTTP endpoints.
 You can use it to deliver streaming data to Datalog, New Relic, MongoDB, and Splunk too.

 Amazon Kinesis Firehose is a fully-managed service.
 It scales to match the throughput of data, and you don’t need to administer it on an ongoing basis.